netdata/netdata/docs/configure/invite-collaborate.md

 ## Collaboration with Netdata Cloud

-Netdata Cloud gives teams a single interface to view real-time metrics from across the entire infrastructure.
+Netdata Cloud gives teams a single interface to view real-time metrics across their entire infrastructure.
 Having all the metrics, alarm statuses, dashboards, and people in one place is a powerful asset for any infrastructure monitoring team.